Chubb, Hunt rush Browns past Texans 10-7 in wild weather

 Cleveland's Myles Garrett recorded his 10th sack and stopped Watson short of the goal line in the first half.

-With Houston on the 4-yard line, Watson took the snap, surveyed the line and thought he had a space to wiggle through on the right side.
-However, Garrett quickly filled the hole, wrapped his arms around Houston's quick QB and threw him for a 2-yard loss.
+With Houston on the 4, Watson took the snap, surveyed the line and thought he had a space to wiggle through on the right side.
+However, Garrett filled the hole, wrapped his arms around Houston's quick QB and threw him for a 2-yard loss.

-Once the game got underway, the Browns drove deep into Houston territory before a questionable grounding call against Mayfield led to Cleveland settling for Cody Parkey's 41-yard field goal.

 THREE AND OUT